kouqhar/npm-roman-numeral/README.md

-# Roman Numeral converter
+# Roman Numeral Converter

-This is an application helps convert Roman numerals to numbers.
+This is an application that helps convert Roman numerals to numbers.
 Find Roman numerals.

 ```js
 const { convertRomanNumeral } = require("roman-numeral");